Study suggests weight loss is linked to the brain and NOT portion size

 Weight gain isn't purely a measure of the calories taken in.
 It's also related to how those calories are perceived."

-The research team have determined that the signally between smell and the sympathetic nervous system flows through the hypothalamus.
+The research team has determined that the signalling between smell and the sympathetic nervous system flows through the hypothalamus.

-They plan to conduct further research into neural signally pathway.
+They plan to conduct further research into the neural signal pathway.